Fantaghirò (film series): Fantaghirò 4 (1994)

 A black cloud is travelling throughout the land, destroying everything it touches.
 When the black cloud consumes Fantaghirò's castle, she allies herself with Prince Parsel to track the black cloud to its origins and stop whoever is casting it.
-Along the way, Fantaghirò is reunited with the wizard Tarabas, who agrees to help them on their quest, and Princess Anjelica, who is in love with Tarabas.
+Along the way, Fantaghirò is reunited with the wizard Tarabas, who agrees to help them on their quest and Princess Anjelica, who is in love with Tarabas.

 Fantaghirò 5 (1996)

-Fantaghirò is captured by the Black Witch, who has been unable to perform evil magic ever since she helped Fantaghirò in the previous films.
-The witch is about to execute the captured Fantaghirò when the princess is suddenly sucked into an alternative reality where she has to join forces with a scoundrel named Aries in defeating a child-eating monstrous villain known as the Nameless.
+Fantaghirò is captured by the Black Witch, who has been unable to perform her evil magic ever since she helped Fantaghirò in their previous adventures.
+The witch is about to execute the captured Fantaghirò when the princess is suddenly whisked away into an alternative reality where she has to join forces with a scoundrel named Aries in defeating a child-eating monstrous villain known as the Nameless.

 Cancelled sequels

 The producers planned a further continuation of the series, which would have included two more chapters (sixth and seventh).
-In these, Fantaghirò would have continued to travel to parallel worlds, each from a different fairy tale, and to our world in the moden era, helping people in need before returning home to her kingdom only to find it an alternative and dark reality where she would face an evil version of herself.
+In these, Fantaghirò would have continued to travel to parallel worlds, each from a different fairy tale, and to our world in the modern era, helping people in need before returning home to her kingdom only to find it an alternative and dark reality where she would face an evil version of herself.
 Another sequel, Il ritorno di Fantaghirò (The Return of Fantaghirò), was considered by Lamberto Bava and Gianni Romoli in 2007.